govuk-one-login/authentication-acceptance-tests/README.md

 1. Clone the repo
 2. Install Java 16+
 3. Install Docker Desktop
+4. Depending on which browser you wish to use, ensure you have either geckodriver (Mozilla Firefox) or ChromeDriver (Google Chrome) installed.
-4. Choose your configuration method as described in the previous section.
+5. Choose your configuration method as described in the previous section.

 ### Clean up